docker/docs/content/guides/docker-concepts/running-containers/multi-container-applications.md

 ## Explanation

 Starting up a single-container application is easy.
 For example, a Python script that performs a specific data processing task runs within a container with all its dependencies.
 Similarly, a Node.js application serving a static website with a small API endpoint can be effectively containerized with all its necessary libraries and dependencies.
-However, as applications grow in size, the ease of managing a single container becomes difficult.
+However, as applications grow in size, managing them as individual containers becomes more difficult.

 Imagine the data processing Python script needs to connect to a database.
 Suddenly, you're now managing not just the script but also a database server within the same container.
 If the script requires user logins, you'll need an authentication mechanism, further bloating the container size.